FMhyxeee/my-leveldb/readme.md

 **Goal：** A fully compatible implementation of levelDB in Rust.

-The implementation is very close to the original; often, you can see the same algorithm translated 1:1, and class (struct) and methods names are similar or the same
+The implementation is very close to the original; often, you can see the same algorithm translated 1:1, and class (struct) and methods names are similar or the same.

 ## Status